Posts Tagged ‘e-readers’

 Tags: academic, communication, culture, e-readers, interviews, McLuhan, Toronto, university

-Open Book: The year of the printerruption in the e-book age Spencer Platt/Getty images – Oil paintings and dual-core processors: The New York Public Library’s WiFi Reading Room previews a paperless future.
-Philip Marchand December 30, 2010 – 12:56 pm Recently, I walked into the reading room of the Robarts Library at the [...]
+Open Book: The year of the printerruption in the e-book age Oil paintings & dual-core processors: The New York Public Library’s WiFi Reading Room previews a paperless future.
+Philip Marchand – December 30, 2010 Recently, I walked into the reading room of the Robarts Library at the University of Toronto, and found not a soul […]

 Filed under: Articles, Commentary, Future, Media Ecology, New Media, Print, Reading, Technology | Leave a Comment